Five ways to make a difference for God at school

 3. Defend against cruelty with encouragement

-4. Invest fully in what matters
+4. Invest fully in whatever you do

 How do basketball or art club matter?
 Alone, they don’t.
 But your participation, treatment of teammates or use of your gifts - these matter a lot!
 Jim Elliot, a famous missionary murdered by those he went to reach, writes “Wherever you are, be all there.”
 Don’t spread yourself so thin you cannot be fully present.
+Giving your all in whatever you do lets people know you are an authentic person who cares about others.

 © Copyright 2018 Fervr | Terms of Service